Winners of Hawaii’s Democratic primaries favored in November

 The diverse list includes a 65-year-old fiscally conservative Democrat and a 29-year-old democratic socialist who advocates giving all Americans Medicare and making college tuition free.
 Two of the others gained notoriety by opposing President Donald Trump.

-Former U.S. Rep. Ed Case, the conservative Democrat, leads the field in name recognition and experience, having served in Congress before.
+Former U.S. Rep. Ed Case, the fiscal conservative, leads the field in name recognition and experience, having served in Congress before.

 Asami Kobayashi, who has been volunteering for the Case campaign, said she liked his message of bipartisanship.